 Purchase your ticket at SBB.ch.

-For travel in Switzerland: Purchase your tickets online at SBB.ch.
+For journeys in Switzerland, buy your tickets online at SBB.ch.
 Your tickets are sent to your e-mail address.
 Tickets purchased online can be printed out and shown to the conductor.
 You can also show tickets bought online in the SBB Mobile app.
-To do this, you must use the same SwissPass login for SBB.ch and SBB Mobile.
+To do this, you must use the same SwissPass login for SBB.ch and SBB Mobile

 Purchase tickets using the SBB Mobile app.